-National German-American Day is a historical holiday held in the United States on October 6 every year.
+National German-American Day is a historical holiday held in the United States on October 6th every year.
 It is dedicated to the first German immigrants who arrived in America and had a huge impact on the culture and development of the country.
-We are sure that many do not even imagine these scales!
-The purpose of the holiday is to refresh the history of the Germans.
+The purpose of the holiday is to celebrate and commemorate the history of the Germans in America.

-During the Civil War, many Germans fought in the allied forces.
-It was during these years that many traditions were formed that Americans follow to this day.
-For example, the custom of buying a Christmas tree for the New Year, cooking hamburgers, sending a child to kindergarten …
+During the Civil War, many Germans fought in the allied forces, and during this time period many German traditions were established which Americans still follow today, such as the practice of buying a Christmas tree for the holidays and sending children to kindergarten.

-- Donald Trump’s paternal grandparents were immigrants from Germany;
+- Donald Trump’s paternal grandparents were German immigrants.

-- the three dominant breweries in the country have German roots;
+- The three dominant breweries in the United States have German roots.

-- only 5% of people of German origin speak their native language.
+- Only 5% of people of German origin still speak their native language today.